nikkun1028/IntroAPIs_FinalProject/README.md

 ## Documentation:
 what's this API about?
-> Monster Hunter API allows a client to see information about player, player's weapon, and its weapon type.
+> Monster Hunter API allows a client to see information about player, player's weapon equipment, and its weapon type.

 endpoints that a client can use:
 > 3 endpoints and available HTTP methods for each endpoint are following: <br />